umami-hep/salt/docs/index.md

 Welcome to the Salt framework!

-Salt is a general-purpose framework to train **multi-modal**, **multi-task** models.
+Salt is a general-purpose framework for training **multi-modal**, **multi-task** models for high energy physics.

-It was developed for state-of-the art jet flavour tagging algorithms such as [GN1](https://ftag-docs.docs.cern.ch/algorithms/taggers/GN1/) and [GN2](https://ftag-docs.docs.cern.ch/algorithms/taggers/GN2/), but can be applied much more widely.
+Salt supports arbitrary combinations of tasks including object classification and regression, and set-to-set reconstruction via edge classification and segmentation.
-For example, you could use Salt to classify or regress properties of objects or events, or all these things at once!
+Salt was developed for state-of-the art jet flavour tagging algorithms such as [GN1](https://ftag-docs.docs.cern.ch/algorithms/taggers/GN1/) and [GN2](https://ftag-docs.docs.cern.ch/algorithms/taggers/GN2/), but can be applied much more widely, as seen [below](#current-usage).

 !!! example "The code is hosted on the CERN GitLab: [https://gitlab.cern.ch/atlas-flavor-tagging-tools/algorithms/salt](https://gitlab.cern.ch/atlas-flavor-tagging-tools/algorithms/salt)"